Nov. 21, 2022

 I survived.
 The other person that I don’t know did not.
 It was strange.
 Heck, everything about the event and the gunfight was strange.

 First, I have no idea who this person was, or why he wanted to shoot me.
 I’ve never interacted with him and I don’t know his name.
 Moreover, I couldn’t even tell you how old he was.
 He was a complete stranger.
+For more news and updates, follow us on Facebook, Instagram, LinkedIn and numerous other social media platforms.

 Like many of the prior gun battles I had been in, this one came out of nowhere.
 You could say that I was relaxed and not anticipating violence.
 Yet, even compared to others this one was very strange.
+A Gunfight Last Night.
+All of our great interviews are available as a free podcast on Apple Podcasts, Spotify, our website, or most major podcast platforms.

 Background